yash91989201/my-hashnode-blogs/clk5m0ke300050amp6jds7oyj.md

 ---
-title: "Rocking the Linux OS World: The Ultimate Guide to Fundamentals and Commands"
+title: "🤘 Rocking the Linux OS World: The Ultimate Guide to Fundamentals and Commands 🔥"
 seoTitle: "Rocking the Linux OS World: The Ultimate Guide to Fundamentals"
 seoDescription: "Master Linux OS with this comprehensive guide on fundamentals, commands, architecture, and unlock its versatile, open-source potential"
 datePublished: Sun Jul 16 2023 15:46:41 GMT+0000 (Coordinated Universal Time)